sekertr/hass-n8n/README.md

 > [!WARNING]
-> This is a test version that closely tracks the latest developments in n8n, including pre-release builds.
+> This is a test version that follows n8n pre-release builds and closely tracks the latest developments.
 > As such, it may contain bugs or unstable features.
 > **It is not recommended for use in production environments.**